iflowfor8hours/arcadian-adventure/draft/2016-05-27-chromebook-nirvana.markdown

 TODO: Make a timeline, illustrated?

 This post is a long highly personal and autobigraphical about my emotional relationship with laptops. some personal and probably irrelevant choices to you, regarding the history of computers I have owned.
 The result of which is that I now have a Chromebook Pixel 2, running GalliumOS, and it is the best computing experience I have had up to this point.
 My position is slanted and unfair, and on top of that, I'm a linux user.
 If you are not interested in ThinkPads, linux as a daily driver, or the Chromebook Pixel, this is going to be very very boring.

+#### Mobility smells like children

 My history with desktops is very different and far more common, so I've left a lot of it out.
 Assume that in the gaps between laptops, I had some sort of desktop, and my first computer was certainly a IBM PC baby AT with a CGA display.
 However, laptops are special to me.
 Even as a child I travelled a lot on planes.
 My first flight carrying a computer  was in 1991, at 6 years old and have not since stopped travelling or carrying a laptop.
 We flew a lot as a family because my mother travelled for work close to 9 months out of the year, and frequently she took us with her.
 In the summer, we would fly to Vegas to stay with my family there, so my mother could travel for work.
 During those summers my sister and I would fly unacommpanied minor style to go meet her in places where she had to stay for a week or more to visit with us on weekends.

+{{ six year old me }}

-{{ when was the TSA formed? }} We would fly and I would carry the computer because I was the most interested in it.
+{{ when was the TSA formed? }}

+We would fly and I would carry the computer because I was the most interested in it.
 I was always afraid of the supposed magnets in the x-ray machines destroying my computer, so I insisted that they check my computer by hand and not run it through the scanner.
 The test to check if it was a bomb or not, was the often amused **airline** security guard would ask the 6 year old with the laptop to kindly turn it on and show that something showed up on the screen.
 This meant booting it, and wasting precious battery life, of which there was only around 18 minutes of on my first one.
 Upon the bios appearing on the screen, the guard would then wave me on with some comment about how cute or weird it was that I had a computer to my mother or me, and let out a laugh about how I must be really important, or from Wall Street, in New York, New York, the Big Apple!
 A place where many people had never been and thought of as very exotic I learned very quickly.

 Thankfully I was awkward and shy and could just blush and close it up and get on with moving to my gate and begin thinking like a janitor to find a place to plug in.
 Very few people at this technology drought moment in time had portable electronics they carried around everywhere and were concerned about electricity.